 - Abnormal male genitals, such as the urethra being on the underside of the penis, small penis, small scrotum (with a line down the middle or incompletely closed), or undescended testicles.

-- Decreased body hair and beard, but normal pubic and armpit hair
+- Breast development in males at time of puberty.
+Decreased body hair and beard, but normal pubic and armpit hair

-- Sexual dysfunction in males and infertility
+- Sexual dysfunction and infertility

 Androgens are most important during early development in the womb.
-People with Reifenstein syndrome can have a normal lifespan and be totally healthy, but they may have difficulty conceiving a child.
+People with PAIS can have a normal lifespan and be totally healthy, but they may have difficulty conceiving a child.
 In the most severe cases, boys with outer female genitals or an extremely small penis may have psychological or emotional problems.

 When to Contact a Medical Professional

-Review Date 11/25/2014
+Review Date 10/30/2016

-Updated by: Chad Haldeman-Englert, MD, FACMG, Wake Forest School of Medicine, Department of Pediatrics, Section on Medical Genetics, Winston-Salem, NC.
-Review provided by VeriMed Healthcare Network.
+Updated by: Anna C. Edens Hurst, MD, MS, Assistant Professor in Medical Genetics, The University of Alabama at Birmingham, Birminghum, AL. Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.